 - 1 pint Cookies and Cream Ice Cream softened to spreadable consistency

 - 1 tablespoon vanilla

-- Frost prepared cake.
+Frost the prepared cake.
 If ice cream begins to get melty, place cake back in the freezer until firm, then finish frosting.
-Once complete, garnish with cookies, if desired.
+Once complete, garnish with the cookies if desired.
 Sprinkle the top with extra sprinkles for decoration.